 The origins of AWAG can be traced to the fall of 1946, when Mrs. Anthony Biddell, wife of the Commanding General of the US Army of Occupation, formed a committee of eight women to plan one of the largest welfare organizations ever set up by volunteers.
-This group was known as AOWVS (American Occupation Women’s Voluntary Service).
-They helped to coordinate the distribution of relief aid sent by stateside clubs and church groups to post-war Germany.
-In 1948, AOWVS added the additional purpose of assisting other welfare groups throughout Germany.
-That same year, the first organized welfare conference was held at the Chiemsee Rest Center.
-Delegates from Germany and Austria gathered to report on their welfare projects as well as discuss problems and ideas.
+This group, known as American Occupation Women’s Voluntary Service (AOWVS), helped to coordinate the distribution of relief aid sent by stateside clubs and church groups to post-war Germany.

 |